TRomey15/product-fetcher-generator/README.md

 To run both client and server, first build the Docker images from the Dockerfile.
 Because the linter uses the *@honeyscience/eslint-config* private npm package, make sure that `HONEY_NPM_TOKEN` is set which can be found at `~/.npmrc`.
-You don't have to repeat this step every time you want to run the containers (only if you change something that requires a new build.
+You don't have to repeat this step every time you want to run the containers (only if you change something that requires a new build).

 ```
 docker-compose build --build-arg HONEY_NPM_TOKEN="$HONEY_NPM_TOKEN"
 ```

-The you can run the docker containers using
+Then you can run the docker containers using

 ```
 docker-compose up